 KPI description Outcome Target/measure Results Compliance achieved?
-Yes/No The number of OHS related notices, such as improvement, prohibition or infringement notices as issued by the relevant OHS authority and To have no incidents occur during the project for which the relevant OHS authority would issue a specific notice Zero notices issued ∐Yes ☐No defined in the relevant legislation for the jurisdiction.
+Yes/No

+The number of OHS To have no Zero notices Yes

+related notices, incidents occur issued ∐No

+such as during the project

+improvement, for which the

+prohibition or relevant OHS

+infringement authority would

+notices as issued by issue a specific

+the relevant OHS notice

+authority and

+defined in the

+relevant legislation

+for the jurisdiction.